alpsteam/autonomous-labs/lab-1/lab-1.md

 ![I100](images/i100.png)

-16. Once the status changes to “NOT RUNNING”, connect to atp1_soe and execute
+16. Once the status changes to `NOT RUNNING`, connect to atp1_soe and execute

 ```shell
 select count(*) from orders;